A Second Round of Broccoli for Fall

 While perusing varieties, you’re sure to come across what’s referred to as “sprouting” broccoli.
 This is a variety that once you’ve harvested the main head, side shoots with small florets continue to be produced on the stalks.
 Be sure to harvest these sprouts as often as you can because the more you cut off, the more the plant will produce.
 Again, if the florets are allowed to burst into flowers, the plant will cease production.

 Here’s a list of some of the favorite broccoli varieties for fall:

-- Calabrese Green Sprouting — This is an heirloom that was brought from Italy to America in the 1880s.
-Calabrese produces 5″-8″ heads and is a terrific sprouting variety.
-If you plant this one, watch out for heat — it’ll bolt in a hurry.
-60-90 days to harvest.
+- Calabrese Green Sprouting—This is an heirloom that was brought from Italy to America in the 1880s.
+Calabrese produces 5-inch to 8-inch heads and is a terrific sprouting variety.
+If you plant this one, watch out for heat—it’ll bolt in a hurry.
+60 to 90 days to harvest.

-- Romanesco Italia — The beauty queen of the broccoli world has been grown all over Italy since the 18th century.
+- Romanesco Italia—The beauty queen of the broccoli world has been grown all over Italy since the 18th century.
 The florets are formed as bright-green spirals and are extremely dramatic.
 But good looks are just one of Romanesco’s qualities.
 It has tremendous flavor and chefs are mad for it.
-75-100 days to harvest.
+75 to 100 days to harvest.

-- De Cicco — Not to be outdone by Romanesco Italia, De Cicco is also another extremely old variety with a reputation of fabulous flavor.
+- De Cicco—Not to be outdone by Romanesco Italia, De Cicco is also another extremely old variety with a reputation of fabulous flavor.
 It has a compact habit growing only 2′-3′ tall has blue and green-speckled heads.
-Terrific sprouting variety which both cans and freezes well.
-50-70 days to harvest.
+Terrific sprouting variety that both cans and freezes well.
+50 to 70 days to harvest.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.